Florida Man Used Instagram To Prey On Teenage Girl

 Brown’s lawyer also claimed that the teenage girl has not been able to download and show any of the alleged Instagram messages of their three-month friendship to the police.

 Police arrested Richard Brown on Thursday before booking him at Orange County Jail.
-Brown currently faces multiple felony charges including sexual battery of a child between the ages of 12 and 17, contribution to the delinquency of a minor, and committing sexual acts with a 16 or 17-year-old.
+Brown currently faces multiple felony charges, including sexual battery of a child between the ages of 12 and 17, contribution to the delinquency of a minor, and committing sexual acts with a 16- or 17-year-old.